derekTurner/Javascript-Games_Fund-23/Block_3/section_1d_deno/denoEnv.md

 >CTRL + C

-From gitthub desktop note that the changing of ownership has generated a trust warning.
+From gitHub desktop note that the changing of ownership has generated a trust warning.
 Trust this code.

 ![trust code](images/trustme.png)